samlarby/Milestone-Project-1/README.md

     * index.html returned no warnings
     * about.html returned no errors
     * memberships.html returned no errors
-    * gallery.html warned that the section lacked a header
+    * gallery.html returned no errors
     * contact.html returned no errors.

 ### Unfixed bugs